What is this for?

 What you should expect from us

-You will need a Flood Resilience survey done to tell you what resilience measures are appropriate for your property.
-For successful applications, up to £500 is available (as part of the £5,000 PFR 2019 grant) to fund the cost of an independent pre-installation survey (to develop the project plan) and post completion inspection of the completed work, by a suitably qualified independent surveyor.
+You will need to have a Flood Resilience survey undertaken at your property to inform which resilience measures are appropriate for your property.
+For successful applications, up to £500 (including VAT) is available (as part of the £5,000 grant) to fund the cost of an independent pre-installation survey (to develop the project plan), a post completion inspection of the completed work and a flood risk report, all undertaken by a suitably qualified independent surveyor.

 If you haven't already had a survey done, the Council can organise for the survey to be done for you.
-Once you have submitted an application, we will determine whether you are eligible for the grant payment and clearly notify you of the decision.
-Payment will be made following completion of the works and a post-installation survey to ensure work meets the required standard.
+Once you have submitted an application, we will determine whether you are eligible for the grant payment and clearly notify you of the decision and arrange a survey for you if necessary.
+We will assess the survey and notify you when it has been approved so that you can obtain 2 quotes for appropriate work as identified within the survey.
+Once you have submitted suitable quotes, we will issue you with an agreement after which you may instruct contractors to undertake the work at your property.
+Payment will be made directly to the contractor following completion of the works and a post-installation survey to ensure work meets the required standard.

 We may need to contact you if further information is required.